yetulaxman/gromacs-notebook/README.md

 cli-abfe-gmx -d  ${WORKDIR}/examples/data/HSP90_gmx -o abfe_HSP90_out -pn HSP90_gmx -njr 30 -nr 3  -nosubmit
 ```

-For any real world use case, wrap the same commands inside of batch script and submit it to the cluster:
+For any **real-world** use case, wrap the same commands inside of batch script and submit it to the cluster:

 ```bash
 #!/bin/bash -l